ladaegorova18/Programming-homework/README.md

-# Coding homework written in 1-2 courses of studying in SpBU
+Coding homework written in 1-2 courses of study at St. Petersburg State University